LexiFi/ocaml-vdom/README.md

 -----

 This project has been created by LexiFi initially for its internal use.
-It is already used in production but it is still relatively new and no commitment is made on the stability of its interface.
+It has bees used in production since 2016 but no commitment is made on the stability of its interface.
 So please let us know if you consider using it!

 This ocaml-vdom package is licensed by LexiFi under the terms of the [MIT license](LICENSE).